knhim/Movify/README.md

 # Movify
-A dynamic social networking web application for movie enthusiasts who want to journal, share, and categorize their movie interests.
+A dynamic, social networking web application for movie enthusiasts who want to journal, share, and categorize their movie interests.

 ## Technologies Used
 - React.js